Donquiweb/eyes/README.md

 - **stereoVision**: Using two webcams, it currently is only able to display two webcam feeds both at the same time.

+- **cameraCalibration**: Calibrate camera to obtain intrinsic and distortion settings.
+The results are saved into "calibration.xml" and "distortion.xml" respecitively.

 ## Requirements